-- 3.1 The Ethics Committee will review delegated authority and, before the end of the period of delegation, the ECDA must apply in writing to the Ethics Committee to have its delegated authority renewed.
-Applications for renewal of delegated authority should accompany the Annual Report which immediately precedes the expiry of the current delegated authority. - 3.2 It would normally be the case that, subject to satisfactory Annual Reports, an ECDA's delegated authority would be renewed for such period as the Ethics Committee deems appropriate.
+- 3.2 It would normally be the case that, subject to satisfactory Annual Reports, an ECDA's delegated authority would be renewed for such period as the Ethics Committee deems appropriate.
 However, the Ethics Committee retains the right, at any time, and at its discretion, to withdraw delegated authority from an ECDA.
 That discretion would only be exercised where the Ethics Committee had evidence that an ECDA had failed to discharge its delegated authority satisfactorily. - 3.3 Given the information sought from the ECDAs in respect of Annual Reports (section 5, refers), it is not necessary for that information to be repeated.
 However, in applying for renewal of delegated authority, ECDAs are invited to: - i provide a brief overview of the period of delegation; - ii raise any policy or procedural issues in respect of ethics matters directly with the Ethics Committee; - iii request any amendment to the terms of their existing delegated authority; - iv assess the training provided and identify training issues; - v report on any other matter within their terms of reference; - vi include any other relevant comments or suggestions.